 July and August are the two months in the heart of the dry season in Niue.
 This means that you can expect low precipitation and “cooler” temperatures (note the quotation marks) but this comes at the cost of slightly shorter days.
-To be quite fair, losing about one hour of daylight is not a big deal.
+To be quite fair, losing about one hour of daylight is no big deal.
 In fact, in this kind of tropical climate, it can sometimes feel like a godsend!
 July also benefits from relatively low UV levels making it a better experience for kids and pale-skin travellers alike!
-In short, the Niuean winter is no winter at all and will only require you to add an extra cotton layer to your tropical attire and laugh to yourself that you wish you had this kind of winter back home… Let’s go over the temperature, precipitation, UV index and more from the Niue weather in July.
+In short, the Niuean “winter” is no winter at all and will only require you to add an extra layer to your tropical attire and laugh to yourself that you wish you had this kind of winter back home… Let’s go over the temperature, precipitation, UV index and more from the Niue weather in July.

 Before we dive into this weather guide to Niue in July, be sure to bookmark Niue Weather by Month: What is the Weather Like in Niue? and The Best Time to Visit Niue for more climate advice.